ifrahkhan22/Anomaly-Detection-Clustering-Market-Intelligence-in-Indian-Drugs/README.md

 - Machine Learning: K-Means Clustering
 - Visualization: Power BI

+*After running the script you will find three main output files in your working directory :

+'pharma_enriched_clean.xlsx' -  Cleaned and enriched dataset with additional fields like `price_per_unit`, `is_combo`, `logprice`, `z_price`, `cluster`
+`high_cv_drugs.xlsx`         -  List of drug-strength combinations with high Coefficient of Variation (CV), signaling price volatility
+`price_anomalies.xlsx`       -  Products flagged as price outliers using Z-score filtering within their ingredient-strength group

 This project provides stakeholders with:
 - Pricing intelligence for product benchmarking.
 - Supplier analysis to identify key manufacturers